Hinduism and Sikhism: Concept of God

+Views on cattle

+Guru Amar Das condemned atrocities against Brahmins and cattle.
+According to W. Owen Cole and P. S. Sambhi, an aggregate of evidence tentatively suggests that the Guru refrained from censuring Hindu traditions in order to induct Hindu followers.
+Under Sikh rule, cow slaughter was punishable by death; the prohibiton was maintained by even the British after the annexation of Punjab to placate Hindu-Sikh sentiments.
+Sikhs and Hindus traditionally held the cow as sacred due to their role in providing sustenance and haulage.

 Idol worship

 Hindus accept the worship facilitated with images or murtis (idols), particularly in Agamic traditions, such as Vaishnavism and Shaivism.
 Some scholars state it is incorrect to state that all Hindus worship idols and more correct to state that for some, the idol is a means to focus their thoughts, for some idols are a manifestation of spirituality that is everywhere, and for some, even a linga, a sunrise or a river or a flower serves the same purpose.

 Sikhism prohibits idol worship, in accordance with mainstream Khalsa norms and the teachings of the Sikh Gurus, a position that has been accepted as orthodox.
+The prohibition on idol worship is traceable in Sikhism since the early 20th century, a change led by the Tat Khalsa of the Singh Sabha Movement of late 19th-century.

 Heaven and Hell

-According to Hinduism, the soul is immortal.
+According to Hinduism, the soul is sent to heaven or hell before it is sent back to a new reincarnation.
 The souls are reborn into another being as per their karma.

 Sikhs believe that heaven and hell are also both in this world where everyone reaps the fruit of karma.
 They refer to good and evil stages of life respectively and can be lived now and here during our life on Earth.

 Pilgrimage

 Hinduism considers pilgrimage as helpful for one's spiritual development.
 According to Karel Werner's Popular Dictionary of Hinduism, "most Hindu places of pilgrimage are associated with legendary events from the lives of various gods.
 Almost any place can become a focus for pilgrimage, but in most cases they are sacred cities, rivers, lakes, and mountains."

-Sikhism does not recognize pilgrimage as a spiritual act i.e. worthy enough to deserve any spiritual reward.
+Sikhism does not overtly promote pilgrimage as a religious practice.

-Shrādh
+According to a study published by Madanjit Kaur, there exists documentary proof in the form of vahis (ledgers maintained by genealogists and priests at various places of pilgrimage) that Guru Tegh Bahadur, Guru Gobind Singh and his widows visited various Hindu tirthas, appointed their family purohits to those sites, and directed their followers to honor the appointed purohits.